“Look at market fluctuations as your friend rather than your enemy; profit from folly rather than participate in it.“

 Let’s say you invest $1,000 once again in XYZ Digital Corp.
 After the stock advances, you want to protect your gain and score – collect your profit – before any sudden outs end your time at bat.

 For each investor, the profit target will vary.
-During strong bull markets, I advocate the “free-trade” strategy: When you double your money (make 100%) on a stock, you sell half and let the rest ride – in effect, leaving you to play with the “house’s money.”
+During strong bull markets here at Money Map Press, we advocate the “free-trade” strategy: When you double your money (make 100%) on a stock, you sell half and let the rest ride – in effect, leaving you to play with the “house’s money.”

-But I think that when the market is volatile – or sleepy, as we’re now seeing – a wise investor ought to consider taking some profits by selling half their position when a stock is up 50% or even less.
+But I think that when the market is volatile, a wise investor ought to consider taking some profits by selling half their position when a stock is up 50% or even less.

 At that point, you can also further protect yourself by putting in a “trailing stop” in place to exit the remainder of your position if the stock falls back to your original purchase price.

 If stock continues to decline and you get “stopped out” of your position where you originally bought in, you still will have collected a total gain for the entire investment.